MMMC REGISTRATION WILL OPEN LATE SPRING

 - Are you seeking a supportive community of peers and allies with whom to be engaged with these questions over the long term?

-- Do you want to amplify your impact by working collectively with other young people with wealth?
+- Do you want to amplify your impact by working collectively with other young people with wealth towards an equitable distribution of wealth, land, and power?

-- Are you ready to stop trying to mask privilege and start utilizing it?
+- Are you ready to stop trying to hide your privilege and start leveraging it for economic, racial, and social justice?

 If you answered yes to any of these questions, then MMMC is for you!